waynen12/Tracker_Project/satisfactory_tracker/README.md

 - satisfactory_tracker/public/ # Public folder for the React app
 - satisfactory_tracker/SQLite_stuff/__pycache__ # Python cache folder, auto-generated by Python
 ### Files not in use:
+- satisfactory_tracker/useful_stuff # Replaced with README.md
 - satisfactory_tracker/debug.py # Debug file - Currently not in use
 - satisfactory_tracker/manage.py # Manage file - Currently not in use
-- satisfactory_tracker/README.md # Readme file - Currently not in use
 - satisfactory_tracker/app/test.py # Test file for the app, currently not in use
 - satisfactory_tracker/instance # Currently not in use
 - satisfactory_tracker/SQLite_stuff/query.py # Currently not in use